Disasters can strike any moment, and it’s best to prepare beforehand to tackle any scenario.

 Some people pick an easy-to-remember date.
 But more importantly, read the manufacturers’ instructions to purchase compatible batteries for the alarms to work effectively.

-Apart from testing and replacing the batteries, it would help if you carried out annual maintenance by thoroughly cleaning the smoke detectors.
-Like most appliances, they accumulate dust and pollutants, but in this case, the problem is more serious because it affects the performance of the fire alarm.
+Apart from testing and replacing the batteries, it would help if you carried out annual maintenance by thoroughly cleaning the interconnected smoke alarms.
+Like most appliances, they accumulate dust and pollutants, but in this case, the problem is more severe because it affects the performance of the fire alarm.

 You can perform light dusting with a dry, old rag to remove dust from the detector’s body.
 But for deep cleaning, it’s imperative to take the alarms off the wall after disconnecting them from the power source.